 As a woman, mother and teacher of African descent, jylani takes pride in creating space for both her cultural heritage and expression to be an integral part of her mindfulness practice.
 Jylani encourages and facilitates programs that offer every participant the opportunity to fully see themselves in the moment and to honor their culture in their practice as well.
 Jylani views mindfulness as a tool for peace, wellness, justice and education.
 She believes the more connections we make to our practice, the greater the realization for peaceful connections with others around the world.

 Mark Stefanski is a Mindful Schools Certified Instructor and serves on the Joyful Mind Project Board of Directors.
 He has been teaching high school science for the past 31 years and since 1988 he has served on the faculty of Marin Academy in San Rafael.
 He has held positions as the school’s Dean of Freshmen, its inaugural H.D.
 Thoreau Faculty Chair for promoting education for environmental sustainability, and leader for MA’s Senior Vision Quest Program.

-For the past three years, in addition to teaching biology, he has been instructing teens in mindfulness at MA, where mindfulness education is integrated into the Human Development curriculum and Outings Program.
+For the past four years, in addition to teaching biology, he has been instructing teens in mindfulness at MA, where mindfulness education is integrated into the Human Development curriculum and Outings Program.
 Embracing a model centered on peer education, Mark teaches and consults with mindfulness programs in other Bay Area schools and youth organizations.